 As scientific research expands its area of interest, many food items are coming into the limelight.
 Flaxseeds are one such item.
-Considered as a ‘superfood,’ they have been prized for their amazing health benefits for centuries.
+Considered a ‘superfood,’ they have been prized for their amazing health benefits for centuries.
 So much so that their scientific name, Linum Usitatissimum, means ‘the most useful Linum.’

 Flaxseed Nutritional Facts: